Electric & Hybrid Van

 Ford is investing $11 billion in Electrified Vehicles between 2017-2022 and is committed to an electric future in Europe.
 Whether you’re looking for a fun-to-drive city car, a practical hybrid car for the family or a capable hybrid van that doesn’t compromise on your business needs – you’ll find the right vehicle for you with the Ford Hybrid range.
 Click the link below to be informed of when new vehicles are available.

-At Fordthorne Transit Centre there is a range of purchase options on our electric and hybrid rang such as Ford Contract Hire or PCP, check our in stock page for our current availability.
+At Fordthorne Transit Centre the Ford Hybrid selection of Ford Electric Vans there is a range of purchase options on our Ford Hybrid Vans such as Ford Contract Hire or PCP, check our in stock page for our current availability.
 Looking for a main dealer service?
 Check out our Service and MOT page for all bookings and current offers.

 All-electric vehicles run on battery power alone.
 Zero fuel.
 Zero emissions on the road.
 So, they’re better for the environment and, with government purchase incentives, reduced road tax and no penalties in some low emission zones, they’re good for your wallet too.
 No more trips to the pump.
 Fewer moving parts than traditional vehicles, meaning lower maintenance costs.
 Tax reductions, emission zone benefits, the list of savings goes on.